-The cabins don’t have that many plugs to charge your devises, that is why I found it very helpful to bring an extra flashlight for the trips so I could spare my phone battery.
+The cabins don’t have that many plugs to charge your devices, so I found it very helpful to bring an extra flashlight for the trips so I could spare my phone battery.

 Now let’s see what else was on my list:

-- Hiking shoes: I pack 2 pair of shoes going on a camping trip, just in case I get blisters or something happens to my first pair (heavy rain, for example).
-For this medium distance hike, I packed my Timberland.
+- Hiking shoes: I pack two pairs of shoes on a camping trip, just in case I get blisters or something happens to my first pair (heavy rain, for example).
+For this medium-distance hike, I packed my Timberland.
 Considering I get cold feet when the floors are not isolated, I always pack a pair of fuzzy socks, no matter where I go.

-- Natural Mosquito + Tick repellant: Not all bug repellants you wear are beneficial for your pets.
-Eucalyptus, for example, can harm your cat while lavender can cause severe allergies.
+- Natural Mosquito + Tick repellant: Not all bug repellants you wear benefit your pets.
+Eucalyptus, for example, can harm your cat, while lavender can cause severe allergies.
 My local pharmacist recommended Para’kito Spray.
-It’s affective for mosquitoes and ticks.
-There’re no chemicals or alcohol involved, so it replaced Deet in a second.
+It’s effective for mosquitoes and ticks.
+There were no chemicals or alcohol involved, so it replaced Deet in a second.

 - Sunglasses: a good old pair of classic aviators are all a girl can ever need on a hiking trip.

-- Hat: It’s not a secret.
-I love my hats.
-A good hat will provide extra protection for your skin and hair.
+- Hat: It’s not a secret that I love my hats.
+A good provides extra protection for your skin and hair.
 We often forget that.
-Two of my favorite brands are: Will & Bear and Lack of Color.
-If I want to take them off during a hike, I just clip them to my backpack and carry them that way with these clips.
+Two of my favorite brands are Will & Bear and Lack of Color.
+If I want to take them off during a hike, I clip them into my backpack and carry them that way with these clips.

-- Water bottle: To have a solid water bottle is one thing, but it needs to keep the water purified as well.
+- Water bottle: To have a solid water bottle is one thing, but it needs to keep the water purified.
 I love my Larq.
-This bottle not only looks super sleek, but it neutralizes up to 99% of bacteria with a built in filtration system.
+This bottle not only looks super sleek but also neutralizes up to 99% of bacteria with a built-in filtration system.